scottschiller/ArmorAlley/README.md

  • Possible bugfix: If paused and enemy order timer fires, re-start timer.
 This probably fixes enemy inventory building sometimes breaking.

- • Jam radar all the time on hard + extreme game types.

 **Miscellany**